thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 On Broadwell, HDMI/DP is handled by an HDaudio controller.

-On Baytrail/Cherrytrail and Braswell, the BIOS can enable two modes:
+On Bay Trail/Cherry Trail and Braswell, the BIOS can enable two modes:

 * HDAudio-based solution (similar to Broadwell).